 Back to notes

-Local AI systems are interesting because they force the architecture to respect data boundaries, hardware limits, permissions, and real operational workflows.
+Local agent platforms are interesting because they force the software to respect data boundaries, hardware limits, permissions, and real operator workflows.

 Agent Boundaries

 Agents need clear tool contracts and observable execution.
-A local-first system should make it obvious which worker owns a task, what files it can touch, and how operators can inspect the result.
+A local-first platform should make it obvious which worker owns a task, what files it can touch, and how operators can inspect the result.

 Deployment Reality

 The model is only one dependency.
-Docker, network paths, secrets, storage, update flows, and monitoring all decide whether an AI platform can be trusted outside a demo.
+Docker, network paths, secrets, storage, update flows, and monitoring all decide whether the platform is usable outside a demo.

 Direction

-The best local AI infrastructure will feel boring in the right ways: predictable, inspectable, and resilient under messy real-world usage.
+The best version of this kind of software feels boring in the right ways: predictable, inspectable, and resilient under messy real-world usage.